-3. What are the other features of SAP HANA One Portal?
+4. What are the other features of SAP HANA One?

 - Single management console to manage and perform administrative tasks on a set of HANA instances.

-- Intuitive feature of provisioning the new HANA One instances.
+- Intuitive feature for provisioning new HANA One instances.

-4. Why is SAP HANA One Portal needed?
+5. Why is SAP HANA One Portal Component needed?

-The existing HANA One provides instance based console.
+The existing HANA One provides instance-based console.
 If a customer has more than one HANA One instance, they have to use separate console for each of their instances for any administration activity.
-Thus, SAP HANA One Portal will enable customers to securely manage HANA One infrastructure using a single console.
+SAP HANA One Portal Component which is now part of the SAP HANA One will thecustomers to securely manage HANA One infrastructure with the ability to manage multiple instances using a single console.

-Portal is merely an administration console.
+Portal is merely an administration console and is part of SAP HANA One.
 It doesn’t have any license associated with it.
 However, SAP HANA One is configured for a 1-year renewable license.

 SAP HANA One enables real-time analytics and in-memory computing on data about 30GB in size.
 It is appropriate for:

-Enterprise of all sizes, to build and deploy SAP HANA-based solutions for production use.
+- Enterprise of all sizes can use to build and deploy SAP HANA-based solutions for production use.